Henry Friendly: Private practice

 The firm first assigned him as an assistant to Grenville Clark, a senior partner who had suffered a nervous breakdown, with the intent that Friendly's aid and experience might reinvigorate him.
 Clark had been a prominent corporate lawyer, a fellow graduate of Harvard Law School, and nominee of the Nobel Peace Prize.
 Friendly's assistance, however, failed to improve his health.
-After months of uneventful work under Clark, Elihu Root Jr. (Note: Son of 41st U.S. Secretary of War and 38th U.S. Secretary of State Elihu Root.
-He was the principal founder of Root, Clark & Bird (expanded later to Root, Clark, Buckner, Howland & Ballantine).) reassigned Friendly to a case representing Pan American-Grace Airways and its president, Juan Trippe.
+After months of uneventful work under Clark, Elihu Root Jr., the firm's founder, (Note: Son of Elihu Root, the 41st U.S. Secretary of War and 38th U.S. Secretary of State, Elihu Root Jr. was the principal founder of Root, Clark & Bird (expanded later to Root, Clark, Buckner, Howland & Ballantine).) reassigned Friendly to a case representing Pan American-Grace Airways and its president, Juan Trippe.
 Friendly would assume control of the company's legal affairs with Root's consent not long afterward, primarily tasked with handling its contracts and diplomatic relationships.
 In 1929, he began a romantic relationship with Sophie Stern, daughter of future Judge Horace Stern, and the couple married on September 4, 1930.
 It was his first serious relationship with a woman.

 In 1931, Brandeis once again urged Friendly to join the faculty of Harvard Law School, this time with the additional support of Frankfurter, Roscoe Pound, Calvert Magruder, and Edward Morgan.
 When Friendly refused in order to remain in private practice, Brandeis and Frankfurter attempted to get him to join the Reconstruction Finance Corporation (RFC) as its assistant general counsel the next year at the invitation of Eugene Meyer.
 He turned down this office also, a decision which came as a disappointment to Frankfurter.
 The Law School continued to make repeated requests for Friendly to join its faculty, all of which were ultimately unsuccessful.

 From 1931 until 1933, John Marshall Harlan II, a senior associate at Root, Clark, was embroiled with a case representing the will of the late heirless Ella Virginia von Echtzel Wendel.
 Wendel, a wealthy recluse who was the sole owner of about $100 million of real estate, left a substantial fortune of $40–50 million to unknown next of kin.
 Hundreds of claimants—many fraudulent—arose to inherit a part of the estate.
 Friendly was a prime assistant to Harlan, proving false the claim of a prominent candidate, and whose extensive research into the claimant's forgeries led to the dissolve of several other parties' cases.
 He would recall of the case: John Harlan and I often remarked to each other that the Wendel Estate litigation was the most enjoyable forensic experience of our lives.
 It combined the elements of drama with—what is not always available—the financial resources needed to do a thoroughly professional job.